Harold J. Cromer

-Harold J. Cromer (June 21, 1922 in New York City – June 8, 2013) was a vaudevillian, Master of Ceremony, Hoofer, Choreographer, and Comedian.
-He was known as Stumpy in the dance/comedy/acting duo Stump and Stumpy.
+Harold J. "Stumpy" Cromer (June 21, 1922 – June 8, 2013) was an American vaudevillian, emcee, dancer, choreographer, and comedian.
+He was known as "Stumpy" in the dance/comedy/acting duo Stump and Stumpy.

 Biography

-Born in the early 1920s in Manhattan, Harold grew up in Hell's Kitchen, New York.
+Born in 1922 in Manhattan, Harold grew up in Hell's Kitchen, New York.
 His father, William Cromer (a longshoreman worker) and mother, Hattie Bell DeWalt, were born in Newberry, South Carolina.

 Cromer was a self-taught dancer who was known early on for tapping on roller skates.
-It's noted Harold was inspired after seeing a movie of Bill Bo Jangles Robinson tapping down a flight of stairs.
-As a teenager, Harold earned a role on Broadway in the 1939 Cole Porter musical, “Du Barry Was a Lady,” starring Ethel Merman, Bert Lahr, and Betty Grable.
+As a teenager, Harold earned a role on Broadway in the 1939 Cole Porter musical, Du Barry Was a Lady, starring Ethel Merman, Bert Lahr, and Betty Grable.
 Following a long road tour, Cromer returned to Broadway's Broadhurst Theatre to perform in Richard Kollmar's musical Early to Bed (1943), with music by Fats Waller.

-Harold sang and danced in the 1938 film “Swing!,” directed by Oscar Micheaux, one of the first of its kind for having an all Black cast.
-Cromer appeared in other films over the years, including “The Cotton Club” in 1984 and Paper Soldiers, starring a young Kevin Hart, and produced by Jay Z.
+Cromer sang and danced in the 1938 film Swing!, directed by Oscar Micheaux, one of the first of its kind for having an all Black cast.
+Cromer appeared in other films over the years, including The Cotton Club and Paper Soldiers.

-Harold Cromer, was widely known as Stumpy, half of the vaudevillian duo Stump and Stumpy, performing antic dance routines in clubs around the country after World War II and later on major America television networks.
+Harold Cromer, was widely known as "Stumpy", half of the vaudevillian duo Stump and Stumpy, performing antic dance routines in clubs around the country after World War II and later on major America television networks.
 From the 1930s into the 1950s, Stump and Stumpy were among the top comedy teams to play the black theater and nightclub circuit — including the Apollo Theater in Harlem.
 Stumpy and Stumpy were the headliners along with the 5 Platters and the Host of the night, Joe Lewis, for the opening night of the Moulin Rouge, the first interracial hotel in Las Vegas.
 They also appeared at the Paramount Theater and the Copacabana.